Text By Daniel Garcia

 On the west side of the tracks, north of Highway 7, York Region Transit built Richmond Hill Centre, a bus terminal connecting local buses with regional services like VIVA.
 When the terminal opened on September 4, 2005, no connection was offered between this centre and Langstaff GO station, even though the two were in sight of each other.
 Langstaff's platform was on the east side of the tracks, and a fence along the rail right-of-way made connections between the two facilities hazardous.
 It would take a couple of years before a bridge was built, allowing a lengthy walking connection between Langstaff GO station and its parking lot with York Region's buses in the terminal.

 Finally, after leaving Langstaff, the line curves north-northeast, passing through newly established residential neighbourhoods and commercial developments like the South Hill Shopping Centre.
-After passing the University of Toronto's Dunlap Observatory and crossing Major Mackenzie Drive, the train pulls into its final stop at Richmond Hill.
+After passing the University of Toronto's Dunlap Observatory and crossing Major Mackenzie Drive, the train pulls into its penultimate stop at Richmond Hill.
+North of Richmond Hill, the train moves past industry and suburban townhouses past Eglin Mills Road.
+It only starts to leave the subdividions behind as it curves northeast and crosses Bayview Avenue.
+Farmers' fields, protected woods and low-density subdivisions line the route as it continues until finally crossing beneath Leslie Street and the Gormley Station stop, where all passengers must get off.

 In spite of proposals to expand Richmond Hill GO Train service, ridership has been slow to grow.
 It has been suggested that a frequent Richmond Hill GO Train may provide relief for the Yonge subway, but the province's focus has been on expanding the Yonge subway north to Langstaff station, where it may bleed more riders away from the Richmond Hill line.
 The Richmond Hill GO Train, in many ways, serves primarily Richmond Hill itself, and is overshadowed by the Barrie and Stouffville GO lines which extend further north, and capture a greater swath of commuters.

 The Richmond Hill GO Train is getting some attention, however.
-Work currently underway should see service extended to Gormley before the end of 2016.
-Once Gormley opens, work begins on extending the line further north to Bloomington.
-Metrolinx also proposes building an underpass, eliminating the rail-to-rail diamond crossing between the Richmond Hill GO Trains on the Bala sub, with the many freight trains plying CN's York sub.
+The line was extended to Gormley in December 2016, and work will soon begin on extending the line further north to Bloomington.
+Metrolinx also proposes building an underpass, eliminating the rail-to-rail diamond crossing between the Richmond Hill GO Trains on the Bala sub, and the many freight trains plying CN's York sub.
 This will make more frequent service possible.
 Long term plans call for two more stations northeast of Bloomington: one at Vandorf Road at Woodbine Avenue and another at Aurora Road.
 In theory, further extensions may be possible to Mount Albert and Pefferlaw.

 It is likely that once the extension to Bloomington opens, Richmond Hill will see an increase of traffic.
 The little sapling will have grown out of the shadow of its surrounding trees.